HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 I do understand why they're not for everyone, but they do have some seriously passionate fans and get a lot of love (check out the comments below).

-Initially, they caught my eye simply because shops were selling them in funny shaped containers.
+Initially, they caught my eye simply because shops were selling them in uniquely shaped containers.
 Or planting them up in quirky and unusual soil compositions (for example the ones below are growing in sand and small white stones).

 Haworthia (H. attenuata and H. fasciata) - Zebra Cactus